Selahattin Ülkümen: Bombing of the Turkish consulate

+Increased Gestapo activity

 During the next six months, Jewish Turks remaining on Rhodes were subjected to almost constant harassment by the Gestapo, which often detained them for long periods of time.
 It did not deport them to concentration camps as earlier planned, presumably because of the disorder and other requirements for transport in the Third Reich during the last days of the war.

 Finally, early in January 1945, the German commander Kleeman learned that representatives of the International Red Cross were to visit Rhodes to look into the situation of its population.
 He ordered the remaining Jews on the island to go to Turkey, which they did the next day, traveling in small boats across a stormy sea to safety at the port of Marmaris.

 After the war

 Released at the end of the war, Ülkümen returned to Turkey.

-He died in his sleep on 7 June 2003 in Istanbul, Turkey at the age of 89.
+He died of natural causes on 7 June 2003 in Istanbul, Turkey at the age of 89.